awsdocs/amazon-ecs-bestpractices-guide/doc_source/security-secrets-management.md

 1. They're referenced as `secretOptions` if your logging platform requires authentication\.
 For more information, see [logging configuration options](https://docs.aws.amazon.com/AmazonECS/latest/APIReference/API_LogConfiguration.html#API_LogConfiguration_Contents)\.

 1. They're referenced as secrets pulled by images that use the `repositoryCredentials` container definition parameter if the registry where the container is being pulled from requires authentication\.
-Use this method when pulling images from Docker Hub\.
+Use this method when pulling images from Amazon ECR Public Gallery\.
 For more information, see [Private registry authentication for tasks](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/private-auth.html)\.

 ## Recommendations<a name="security-secrets-management-recommendations"></a>